Understand your social media marketing funnel

 A great starting point for your funnel is to sit down and map out your ideal customer journey and plot how you might need to use social media at each funnel stage.
 Map out content that you have or might need for each stage to push people convincingly through to action and retention.
 Identify any gaps and develop a plan to fill these gaps.

-We've come to the end of our "Success on social media in 2020" blog series.
-Why not download “Success on social media in 2020” to get all this content packaged up in an easy to access white paper and make 2020 the year you nail success on social.
+We've come to the end of our "Success on social media" blog series.
+Why not download “Success on social media” to get all this content packaged up in an easy to access white paper.

 For more useful social media stuff check out our free social media taster lessons, courses and podcasts here or why not sign up to find out more about our next Foundation in Social Media Marketing course here.